 For texts of reasonable length and complexity, I can provide an urgent delivery service (within 24 or 48 hours).
-However, this service is available at an additional cost.
+However, this service is available at an additional cost (+25% of my usual rate).
 Please send me the details of your urgent project and I will get back to you shortly!

 Translation and transcreation are two different services that aim to render content in another language.
 Deciding which one is right for you will depend mainly on the purpose of the text.

 Translation means providing the content of a text in a different language.
 Marketing translation conveys the same content and information of your original text in another language without making important changes to it.
 Basically, your intended audience will read the same text.